fionamcc/Docs/_build/html/_sources/kobas/using_kobas_cmd.txt

     This pipeline will automatically use the output of 'annotate' as the -f foreground input for 'identify.
     This will also use your species option as the -b background input for 'identify'.

-For more information on outputs see :ref:`Understanding Your Results: Annotate <annoident>`
+For more information on outputs see :ref:`Understanding Your Results: Annotate and Identify <annoident>`

 **Running KOBAS Annotate using Singularity**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^